husarion/erc2025/RULES.md

 Competition will physically take place in Kraków, Poland.
 Some parts of the Competition will use the same infrastructure as the On-site formula, namely the Marsyard - a special outdoor environment designed for testing rovers.

-Competitors are allowed to participate in the Remote Formula from any location of their choice, **except** Kraków, Poland and provided that both they and the Organisers stay within the applicable laws and regulations in both the Teams and Organizer's locations.
+Competitors are allowed to participate in the Remote Formula from any location of their choice, **except** Kraków, Poland and provided that both they and the Organiser/Operator stay within the applicable laws and regulations in both the Teams and the Organizer's locations.
 This includes the laws regarding the transmission of technical data and intellectual property rights.

 Any attempts to leverage the physical presence in Kraków during the remote formula will result in disqualification.
-Using cameras and other sensors (not provided by the organisers) to observe the Marsyard during the competition is also prohibited.
+Using cameras and other sensors (not provided by the Operator) to observe the Marsyard during the competition is also prohibited.

-Organisers are not responsible for providing any amenities or infrastructure for the specific Teams during the Competition.
+Neither the Organizer nor the Operator is responsible for providing any amenities or infrastructure for the specific Teams during the Competition.
 Teams are responsible for providing their own infrastructure, including but not limited to the sufficient internet connection, power supply, and safe workspace.

 All the times mentioned in the Competition materials are in the Central European Time (CET) unless specified otherwise.
 The Teams are responsible for converting the times to their local time zones.
-The Organizers are not responsible for any discrepancies in the time zones.
+The Operator is not responsible for any discrepancies in the time zones.
 The Teams are responsible for being ready for the Tasks at the specified times.
-Competition events will be held during the day at the Organisers time zone.
-Organisers are allowed to refuse a time slot outside of regular working hours in the Organiser's time zone.
+Competition events will be held during the day at the Operator's time zone.
+The Operator is allowed to refuse a time slot outside of regular working hours in the Operator's time zone.
 Teams are required to be ready at a given time slot - even if the time slot is outside of the regular working hours in the Team's time zone.
-If, for any (i.e. legal) reason Teams are not able to participate in the Competition during the day in Organiser's time zone - they should inform the Organisers as soon as possible, this may result in a Team not being considered for a given Task.
+If, for any (i.e. legal) reason Teams are not able to participate in the Competition during the day in Operator's time zone - they should inform the Operator as soon as possible, this may result in a Team not being considered for a given Task.

 ## Competition limits

 The Competition is limited to 25 Teams.
 The Tasks have a limited number of slots for Teams.
 The first Task will be limited to 20 Teams so there will be 5 Teams on a sort of Reserve List by design.
 This means that those Teams still can participate in the Competition and score points for categories like Social Excellence, Competition Report, etc. but they will not be initially invited for the first Task.
 They may get chosen for the following Tasks or for the first Task in case i.e. any other Teams resign.

-The Organizers reserve the right to change the number of Teams for a specific Task at any time.
+The Operator reserve the right to change the number of Teams for a specific Task at any time.

 Each Team will be assigned a time slot for completing the Task.
 Time slots will vary between the Tasks, but in general do not expect to be assigned more than 1 hour for a Task.
 The exact time slots will be published before the Task.
 Teams are expected to be ready for the Task at the beginning of the time slot.
 Teams that are not ready at the beginning of the time slot may be disqualified from the Task.
 Not showing up for the Task may result in disqualification from the Task.
-If you know in advance that you won't be able to make it to the Task - please inform the Organizers as soon as possible - this is the only way to increase your chance of rescheduling to the end of the queue or be eligible for any extra sessions that may be organized.
+If you know in advance that you won't be able to make it to the Task - please inform the Operator as soon as possible - this is the only way to increase your chance of rescheduling to the end of the queue or be eligible for any extra sessions that may be organized.

 | Milestone                 | Team number limit |
 | ------------------------- | ----------------- |